The IACOB project: XVI. Surface helium abundances in Galactic O-type stars: indications for identifying binary interaction products: Introduction

-Some of the solutions proposed to reconcile theory with observations are: improved treatments of internal angular momentum transport and convective boundary mixing \citep{Maeder2014, Simoniello2015}; a reassessment of the accuracy and reliability of spectroscopically derived abundances \citep{Maeder2014}; the influence of magnetic fields \citep[e.g.,][]{Keszthelyi2019, Keszthelyi2020}; and the inclusion of additional transport mechanisms such as internal gravity waves \citep[e.g.,][]{Aerts2014, Brinkman2025, Mombarg2025}.
-Another scenario that is gathering increasing observational support is the role of binary interaction, in particular through mass-transfer episodes \citep[e.g.,][]{Vanbeveren1988, Vanbeveren1993, deMink2009, Song2018, Richards2024, Jin2025}.
+Solutions proposed to reconcile theory with observations comprise: improved treatments of internal angular momentum transport and convective boundary mixing \citep{Maeder2014, Simoniello2015}; a reassessment of the reliability of spectroscopically derived abundances \citep{Maeder2014}; the influence of magnetic fields \citep[e.g.,][]{Keszthelyi2019, Keszthelyi2020}; and the inclusion of additional transport mechanisms such as internal gravity waves \citep[e.g.,][]{Aerts2014, Brinkman2025, Mombarg2025}.
+The role of binary interaction, in particular through mass-transfer episodes \citep[e.g.,][]{Vanbeveren1988, Vanbeveren1993, deMink2009, Song2018, Richards2024, Jin2026}, is also gathering increasing observational support.

-Surface N (plus C and O) abundances, together with \vsini, have been the main observational diagnostics used so far to test the efficiency of rotational mixing and to evaluate alternative scenarios proposed to explain the observed empirical patterns (see references above).
-In that regard, the pioneering works by \citet{Proffitt2016, Proffitt2024}, who used boron abundance estimates derived from the quantitative spectroscopic analysis of UV spectra obtained with the Hubble Space Telescope Cosmic Origins Spectrograph \citep[see also the theoretical predictions by][]{Frischknecht2010}.
-They detected partial depletion of boron at a level consistent with that expected for rotational mixing in single stars, but inconsistent with expectations for depletion from close binary evolution \citep[see also][]{HJin2024}.
-Their results also suggest that the efficiency of rotational mixing is at or slightly below the low end of the range predicted by the available theoretical calculations.
+Surface CNO abundances, together with \vsini, have been the main observational diagnostics used to test the efficiency of rotational mixing and to evaluate alternative scenarios (see references above).
+Alternatively, \citet{Proffitt2016, Proffitt2024} used boron abundance estimates derived from UV spectra \citep[see also model predictions by][]{Frischknecht2010, HJin2024}.

-Despite helium was the first element to highlight the need for improved theories of stellar evolution \citep{Herrero1992}, studies specifically dedicated to its determination and use remain remarkably scarce \citep[e.g.,][]{Herrero2000, Repolust2004, Mokiem2005, Martins2015a, Markova2018, Aschenbrenner2023}.
-This is partly due to the intrinsic complexity of deriving reliable He abundances \citep[particularly in B-type stars, but also in O-type; see, e.g.,][]{Villamariz2000, Villamariz2002}.
-In addition, the relatively high baseline abundance and slow surface enrichment timescale of He makes it considerably more difficult to detect surface variations compared to other elements, further limiting its widespread usage as an observational diagnostic.
+Although the study of He abundances by \citet{Herrero1992} played a key role in motivating subsequent developments in massive-star evolution models, studies specifically focused on this element remain relatively scarce \citep[e.g.,][]{Herrero2000, Repolust2004, Mokiem2005, Martins2015a, Markova2018, Aschenbrenner2023}.
+This is partly due to the complexity of deriving reliable He abundances \citep[particularly in B-type stars, but also in O-type; see, e.g.,][]{Villamariz2000, Villamariz2002, Najarro2006}.
+In addition, the high baseline abundance and slow surface enrichment timescale of He makes it more difficult to detect surface variations compared to other elements.